kekele-star/sentimental-analysis/README.md

 A sentiment analysis tool that can classify text as positive, negative, or neutral.that utilizes natural language processing (NLP) libraries like NLTK or spaCy

+##  Game Plan
+1. Install Transformers
+2. Perform Sentiment Scoring using BERT
+3. Scrape reviews from Yelp and Score.

+## Approach
+1. Download and install BERT from HF
+2. Run Sentiment Analysis on Reviews
+3. Scrape reviews from Yelp score

 ## Overview

 This sentiment analysis tool is designed to classify text as positive, negative, or neutral using natural language processing (NLP) libraries such as NLTK or spaCy.
 Sentiment analysis is a powerful technique that helps determine the emotional tone behind a piece of text, making it valuable for various applications, including social media monitoring, customer feedback analysis, and market research.